IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 IPTV, or Internet Protocol Television, is the delivery of television over the Internet instead of via traditional TV formats.
-During the Spring 2013 semester Tulane Technology Services will be piloting an IPTV system to the residence halls.
-Cox Communications is Tulane's partner in this IPTV pilot.
+Tulane Technology Services has partnered with Cox Campus Connect to bring IPTV to Tulane residence halls and throughout the Tulane campus.

-IPTV delivers a cable television-like lineup to the users' desktop.
-Eventually, mobile devices (tablets, smart phones) and game devices (XBox, Playstation) will be IPTV capable, too.
-At this time, the Tulane IPTV service is primarily intended for on-campus residents and is only available over the Tulane network - you won't be able to connect from off-campus
+IPTV delivers a cable television-like lineup to the users' desktop (Mac and Windows) and mobile devices (iOS, Andriod & Kindle).
+Eventually, your gaming devices (Playstation, X-Box , etc.) will be IPTV capable, too.
+The Tulane IPTV service is intended for on-campus residents and is only available over the Tulane network - you won't be able to connect from off-campus.

-Download and install the IPTV app to get started.
-Remember, the app won't work unless you are part of the IPTV pilot.
-Check the IPTV residence hall list to see if you have access.
+Desktop or laptop: Download and install the IPTV app to get started.
+Remember, the app won't work unless you are Tulane uptown campus resident.

-If you already have the Tulane/Cox IPTV app loaded on your computer, you must uninstall before installing a new version.
+If you already have an earlier version of the Tulane/Cox IPTV desktop app loaded on your computer, you must uninstall before installing a new version.

 Who gets to watch IPTV?

-What equipment do I need to watch IPTV?
+What equipment do I need to watch IPTV on my desktop?

-Currently, the IPTV app is available for Mac and PC.
-The application will operate under Mac OS X 1.6 and higher, and current versions of Windows (XP, Vista, Win7, Win8).
+The IPTV desktop app is available for Mac and PC.
+The application will operate under Mac OS X 1.6 and higher, and current versions of Windows (Vista, Win7, Win8).
 Best results when using the latest hardware; the minimum and recommended requirements are:

 PC minimum specs